Wiznet/RP2040-HAT-AWS-C/examples/aws_iot_http/README.md

 ## Step 1: Prepare software

-The following serial terminal program is required for AWS IoT HTTP test, download and install from below links.
+The following serial terminal program is required for AWS IoT HTTP test, download and install from below link.

 - [**Tera Term**][link-tera_term]